Sketching for Fashion Design ~ Beginner Course for Designers

-- Students will learn how to sketch a "9-heads croqui".
+- You will learn how to sketch a "9-heads Croqui". (what is a Croqui?)

-- They will learn movement of the body, balance, plumb line.
+- You will learn movement of the body, how the body moves, establish balance, and be aware of a plumb line.

-- They will learn pencil techniques in order to create shirring/gathers, and shading, and the use of color pencils.
+- You will learn pencil techniques in order to create shirring/gathers, and shading, and the use of color pencils.

 - They will learn about a fashion diary/journal, as a source of inspiration in order to be a great designer.